leowz/ft_nm/README.md

 Little-endian: Stores the Least Significant Byte (LSB) of the data word in the smallest address in memory.

 If file endian is not the same endian with the machine, a endian reverse must be applied to the data read from the file to make sure the data is correct.
 The key point is the all data with a size over 8bits must perform this reverse(because endian only affect data over 8bits).
-Macros imported from machine is the same endian with the machine so when doing macro comparation, the endian need to take into consideration.
+Macros imported from machine is the same endian with the machine so when doing macro comparision, the endian need to take into consideration.

 ## PS
 The type of my ft_nm does not correspond exactly like GNU NM.
 And the sorting also.
 Because I failed to find the exact reference to the type and sorting of NM.
 I guess it depends on the implementation.